JUSTICE SOCIETY OF AMERICA

 • Who Drew Batman.
 Bob Hughes has a site analyzing the different uncredited artists who drew Batman prior to the mid-sixties (when DC began crediting artists other than Bob Kane).
 It's still a work in progress, but it's invaluable, and I'm sure that it will eventually reach the state of his very fine Who Drew Superman page.

 • Various incarnations of the Batmobile.
-Model-maker Dan Thompson has a nice page describing the, with photos of his nifty model of the Batplane depicted in Brave and the Bold #167.
+Model-maker Dan Thompson has a nice page describing them, along with photos of his nifty model of the Batplane depicted in Brave and the Bold #167.

 • JSA Chronology.
 For more information on Batman's comrades of the Justice Society of America.